ttulka/java-samples/ddd-ecommerce-example/README.md

 ![Service Event Workflow](services-event-workflow.png)

-When the customer places an order the following process starts up (happy path):
+When the customer places an order the following process starts up (the happy path):

 1. Sales service creates a new order and publishes the OrderPlaced event.
 2. Billing service collects payment for the order and publishes the PaymentCollected event.